LEST0808/Vichaiwat-Koonsap-Portfolio/README.md

 -Hand Gesture Detection
 -Vehicle Tracking
 -Real Face and Photo Classification

+Vehicle Tracking: Developed a YOLO-based vehicle detection and tracking system to identify vehicles and extract attributes such as license plate information and color.

+Hand Gesture Detection: Used MediaPipe hand landmarks with OpenCV to detect and process hand gestures from camera input.

 - ### Yothinburana Robot Club President
 I was appointed President of the YB Robot Club, where I was responsible for mentoring junior members and preparing teams for various competitions.
 I shared technical knowledge and competition experience to help members improve their performance and problem-solving skills.